-As of July 2023, HSD has 24 full-time certified teachers with ESOL certification and 1 full-time certified teacher with provisional ESOL certification assigned to teach over 500 RCV students and 30 Pre-K dual language learners.
-One paraprofessional is employed to assist the EL teachers at the schools with the highest need.
+As of July 2024, HSD has 21 full-time certified teachers with ESOL certification and 1 full-time certified teacher with provisional ESOL certification assigned to teach over 450 RCV students and 60 Pre-K dual language learners.
 Our student-teacher ratios are based upon the following chart from DESE's guidance Educating Linguistically Diverse Students: Requirements and Practices.